sqids/sqids-elixir/README.md

 ## Why use them?

-The main purpose is visual: if you'd like to expose internal integer identifiers as alphanumeric strings, Sqids could be a good choice.
+The main purpose is visual: you can use `Sqids` if you'd like to expose integer identifiers in your software as alphanumeric strings.

 ### ✅ Use Cases